BinitDOX/Manga-Colorizer/README.md

 4. Go back and select Custom Add-on collection
 5. Input <code>17834213</code> in User-ID and <code>XODalG-MC</code> in Collection name.
 6. Follow Step-0 of 'Client Usage Instructions - PC - Firefox'
-7. Open any manga on https://ww5.manganelo.tv/
+7. Open any manga on https://ww5.manganelo.tv/ or https://chapmanganelo.com/
 8. Tap settings menu (3 dots), select Add-ons, select the colorizer extension.
 9. Then turn on cached panels, also input the server URL in the 'API Base-URL', and go back.
 10. Click the 'Colorize' button, that should appear next to 'Next chapter'.